Minimum wage in the United States: List by jurisdiction

 This is a list of the minimum wages (per hour) in each state and territory of the United States, for jobs covered by federal minimum wage laws.
 If the job is not subject to the federal Fair Labor Standards Act, then state, city, or other local laws may determine the minimum wage.
 A common exemption to the federal minimum wage is a company having revenue of less than $500,000 per year while not engaging in any interstate commerce.

 Under the federal law, workers who receive a portion of their salary from tips, such as waitstaff, are required only to have their total compensation, including tips, meet the minimum wage.
 Therefore, often, their hourly wage, before tips, is less than the minimum wage.
 Seven states, and Guam, do not allow for a tip credit.
 Additional exemptions to the minimum wage include many seasonal employees, student employees, and certain disabled employees as specified by the FLSA.
 Some American corporations pay their disabled employees subminimum wages as low as $1 per hour, with these laborers rarely moving on to higher-paying jobs.
-At least 14 state governments have banned this practice because of its discriminatory and exploitative nature.
+At least 14 state governments have banned this practice for being discriminatory and exploitative.

 In addition, some counties and cities within states may implement a higher minimum wage than the rest of their state.
 Sometimes this higher wage applies only to businesses that contract with the local government, while in other cases the higher minimum applies to all work.